 So people from around the world come for Birdwatching in the Hula Valley.
-Israel is well known as being one of the best sites in the world to enjoy migration.
+Israel is well known as one of the world’s best sites to enjoy migration.
 Millions of migrants from hundreds of species pass through Israel twice a year, making it one of the world’s busiest and most impressive flyways.
-Besides being a terrestrial bridge between the African continent and the Eurasian landmass; Israelis characterized by a wide range of habitats and as a result, presents rich biodiversity all year round.
+Besides being a terrestrial bridge between the African continent and the Eurasian landmass; Israel is characterized by a wide range of habitats and as a result, presents rich biodiversity all year round.

-Southern Israel is mostly arid and its fascinating deserts are the northern tip of the breeding range of many African and near eastern bird species.
-On the other hand, the north of Israel with its high mountains and fertile green areas is the southern tip for many birds of European and Asian origin.
-Also Mt.
-Hermon in Israel’s extreme north is the tip of the vast Syrian mountain range and as such hosts some regional specialties that are hard to find anywhere else.
+Southern Israel is primarily arid, and its fascinating deserts are the northern tip of the breeding range of many African and near-eastern bird species.
+On the other hand, the north of Israel, with its high mountains and fertile green areas, is the southern tip for many birds of European and Asian origin.
+Also, Mt.
+Hermon in Israel’s extreme north is the tip of the vast Syrian mountain range and, as such, hosts some regional specialties that are hard to find anywhere else.

-Furthermore, Israel’s mild winter hosts over 150 species of northern breeders, that choose to pass the winter months here, including some very rare species.
+Furthermore, Israel’s mild winter hosts over 150 species of northern breeders that choose to pass the winter months here, including some scarce species.

-Israel offers excellent birding year-round with every season hosting its own specialties
+Israel offers excellent birding year-round, with every season hosting its specialties.

-Highly coveted near-eastern species like Black francolin, Long-billed Pipit, Syrian Serin, Graceful Prinia, and Clamorous Reed Warbler are easy to find most of the year in the right habitats.
+Highly coveted near-eastern species like Black francolin, Long-billed Pipit, Syrian Serin, Graceful Prinia, and Clamorous Reed Warbler are easy to find most of the year in suitable habitats.

 But Why Do Birds Migrate?

-When I am taking my guests to do some birdwatching in the Hula Valley I like to tell them that the primary motivation for migration appears to be food; for example, some hummingbirds choose not to migrate if fed through the winter.
-Also, the longer days of the northern summer provide extended time for breeding birds to feed their young.
-This helps diurnal birds to produce larger clutches than related non-migratory species that remain in the tropics.
+When I am taking my guests to do some birdwatching in the Hula Valley, I like to tell them that the primary motivation for migration appears to be food; for example, some hummingbirds choose not to migrate if fed through the winter.
+Also, the longer northern summer days provide extended time for breeding birds to feed their young.
+This helps diurnal birds produce larger clutches than related non-migratory species in the tropics.

-As the days shorten in autumn; the birds return to warmer regions where the available food supply varies little with the season.
-These advantages offset the high stress; physical exertion costs; and other risks of the migration.
-Did you know that some bar-tailed godwits Limosa lapponica has the longest known non-stop flight of any migrant!
+As the days shorten in autumn, the birds return to warmer regions where the available food supply varies little with the season.
+These advantages offset the high stress, physical exertion costs, and other migration risks.
+Did you know that some bar-tailed godwits, Limosa lapponica have the longest known non-stop flight of any migrant?
 Flying 11,000 km from Alaska to their New Zealand non-breeding areas.
-Moreover, prior to migration, 55 percent of their bodyweight is stored as fat to fuel this uninterrupted journey.
+Moreover, 55 percent of their body weight is stored as fat before migration to fuel this uninterrupted journey.